xrpdevs/crypto-priceserver/README.md

-# **priceserver v0.2**
+# **priceserver v0.3**

-Simple price scraper with HTTP server for use with prometheus
+Simple price scraper with HTTP server/exporter for use with Prometheus

 Currently working with Bitrue.com exchange but easily adaptable to others.